 5. We have briefly discussed Brexit on a few occasions and the effect on the UK but notably on the London property prices.
 What effects are you seeing on the ground in Southeast London?

 I am pretty sure that the effects we have seen are the same as the rest of London.
-(Prime has probably been hit harder that the rest of us.)
+(Prime has probably been hit harder than the rest of us.)
 Brexit really started affecting us on the back of the usual cyclical downturn.

 London is a cyclical market.

 Having had a good bull run in prices through the first 6-7 years of this decade it wasn’t surprising that prices started to decline in 17/18 (18 for royal Arsenal).
-Brexit added onto this last year and continued into Spring of 2019.
-Prices have now stabilised and any buyer is getting a much better deal today than they would have 12-18 months ago.
+Brexit added onto this last year and continued into the Spring of 2019.
+Prices have now stabilized and any buyer is getting a much better deal today than they would have 12-18 months ago.
 We are pleased to see prices have stopped falling.

-Of course Brexit is still making people cautious so we don’t expect the market to fly away in the next few months.
+Of course, Brexit is still making people cautious so we don’t expect the market to fly away in the next few months.
 But clarity in October this year should lead to a gently rising market during the course of 2020, and the cycle begins again!

 6. I know some investors I have spoken to believe it’s potentially a good buying opportunity at the moment in London.
 With the potential challenges of Brexit in the short-term do you believe it’s a good time to get into buy-to-let investments?